IntersectMBO/ouroboros-network/reference/index.rst

 The network documentation is a work in progress, we have various documents in various stages:

--  `Shelly Network Design`_ The scope of this document is to describe and justify design decisions.
-It is a work in progress.

-   Snapshot sent for review:

-   -  `V1.5 for internal review`_ with internal appendices
-   -  `V1.5 for external review`_ without internal appendices

 -  `Technical report`_ which contains technical documentation of the network stack: mux layer, protocol descriptions and their state machines.
 Other parts of the document will be merged / reused in the